spec-framework/documentation/output/book.md

 *Spec* in these situations\.

-To be able to compose dynamic user interfaces at run time, a new method has been introduced\.
-This method is
-`assign:to:` and take a model instance as a first argument, and a unique symbol as a second argument\.
-This way composing dynamic model is as simple as composing any other user interface\.

 First, we talk about making dynamic modifications of the layout of widgets, and second we discuss the dynamic adding and removing of subwidgets\.
 Third and last we show how the dynamic features can be used to quickly prototype a user interface\.